blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

 influenced by candidate quality (or someone running unopposed), a real issue in state-legislative elections.
 It’s not clear how much right-way/wrong-way feelings about the economy can explain local election results.
-For those reasons, and to keep things simple, we’re going to stick to demographic varriables.
-The model in this post uses population density, Sex (restricted to female or male because that’s what is in the data we have), education level (non-college-grad or college-grad) and race (Black, Latinx, Asian, white-non-Latinx, other).
+For those reasons, and to keep things simple, we’re going to stick to demographic variables.
+Our model population density, sex (female or male are the only classifications in the data we have), education level (non-college-grad or college-grad) and race (Black, Latinx, Asian, white-non-Latinx, other).
 We would very much like to have an age factor as well but the tables made available by the census at the SLD level preclude this[^whyNoAge].